microsoftgraph/microsoft-graph-explorer-v4/README.md

 * On your terminal run the command `npm install`.
 * Once the installation is complete run the command `npm run ci`.

+## E2E playwright testing
+* Playwright requires a running GE Url to run against.
+* In your `.env` file, create add variables:
+    - PLAYWRIGHT_TESTS_USERNAME='your demo tenant email address'
+    - PLAYWRIGHT_TESTS_PASSWORD='password to the demo tenant account'
+    - PLAYWRIGHT_TESTS_BASE_URL='url that you are running against' // http://localhost:3000 if testing locally
+* Save your changes.
+* On your terminal run the command `npx playwright install`
+* On your terminal run the command `npx playwright install-deps`.
+* Once the installation is complete run the command `npx playwright test ui`.
+* Playwright commands can be extended using arguments described in the official documentation [Running tests](https://playwright.dev/docs/running-tests)

 ## Known issues
 * You cannot remove permissions by using the Graph Explorer UI.
 You will need to [remove the application consent](http://shawntabrizi.com/aad/revoking-consent-azure-active-directory-applications/) and then re-consent to remove permissions.
 I know, this is far from a good experience.